Battle of Štěrboholy: Battle

 While King Frederick and General von Zieten reorganised the Prussian infantry in the south for another attack, the generals Hautcharmoy and Bevern spotted the gap in the Austrian line and started to filter infantry into the gap.
 Austrian Croats had engaged Prussians to the north of the Austrian left flank, but with the gap in the Austrian line being exploited by a steady stream of Prussians he pulled back and formed a new line running south from the west end of the Tabor mountain.

 The final phase of the battle started around 3 pm, with Prussians engaging the still-forming Austrian line and outflanking them from the south.
 Charles withdrew into the town, the retreat being covered by his cavalry.

+King Frederick's exact whereabouts throughout the battle are, however, a matter of debate.
+The few recorded sightings of the King indicate he spent virtually the entire battle on the southern part of the field.
+By King Frederick's own account, he claimed to have fallen ill with stomach pains as a means of explaining his frequent absences and seemingly deferred to Schwerin both on matters of reconnaissance and when the field marshal urged the necessity of an expedient attack at Sterbohol, a crucial village in the immediate vicinity of Prague, at the very onset of the battle.
+As such, Schwerin's leadership and the independent initiative of regimental commanders following the field marshal's untimely demise should be hailed as chiefly contributing to the battle's victorious conclusion.

 Aftermath

 The Prussian victory was at a high cost; Frederick lost over 14,000 men, and two of his best generals were out of action (Schwerin was killed by enemy fire and Winterfeldt was severely wounded).
 Prince Charles had also suffered heavily, losing 8,900 men killed or wounded and 4,500 prisoners.
 Given the high casualties he had suffered, Frederick decided to lay siege rather than launch a direct assault on the walls of Prague.
 He calculated that 40,000 soldiers, in addition to 75,000 inhabitants, would soon consume the city stores.

-His calculation, however, did not take into account the relief army Austria managed to field against him at the Battle of Kolin, and he was soon forced to abandon the siege.
+His calculation, however, did not take into account the relief army Austria managed to field against him at the Battle of Kolín, and he was soon forced to abandon the siege.